And tips to make the perfect – not soggy – pizza crustJump to Recipe

 - If you are not using a pizza stone, just place the baking sheet with the dough into the centre of the oven.
 Cook for 5-7 minutes till starting to turn golden on the bottom (half cooked).

 - Carefully remove the dough (or baking sheet with dough) from the oven.
 The top will still look a bit raw.
-Flip over the dough, and top the cooked side with all your toppings, starting with sauce, cheese then any other ingredients.
+Flip over the dough, and top the cooked side with all your toppings, starting with sauce, cheese, then any other ingredients and a bit more cheese.
 Be careful not to overload it!
 That will make your pizza go soggy!

 - Place the pizza back in the oven directly on the stone (or in a baking sheet) and cook for 5 more minutes, till cheese is melted and starting to turn brown.

 - Allow to cool a few minutes before cutting into the dough.
-Top with any finishing toppings you like, and enjoy!
+Top with the finishing toppings as you like, and enjoy!